ForensicatorFiles/Py_YARA/README.md

 Alternatively you can install opt to not use a virtual environment but that is generally not recommended.

-In addition, you can install pyinstaller ans create an executable.
+In addition, you can install pyinstaller and create an executable.

 ```
 pip insall pyinstaller